-In December 2022, we nominated our second GeneTACTM small molecule, DT-168, an eye drop for the treatment of FECD.
+In December 2022, we nominated our second GeneTACTM development candidate (DT-168), an eye drop for the treatment of FECD.
 When tested in vitro in FECD patient-derived corneal endothelial cells, our FECD GeneTACTM molecules led to robust reductions in the pathogenic nuclear RNA foci and corrected key mis-spliced transcripts to levels observed in control corneal endothelial cells from unaffected donors.
 DT-168 was well tolerated and distribution of DT-168 was observed in and through the cornea in animal models after administration via eye drop.
-We believe these preclinical data support the potential of our novel GeneTACTM small molecules to correct the most common underlying genetic cause of FECD.
-We submitted an IND for DT-168 in late 2023 and have received FDA clearance.
-We expect to initiate Phase 1 development for DT-168 in 2024.
-We are currently conducting an observational study in FECD patients where we plan to recruit 200 patients to confirm disease characteristics and deterioration in the context of running a trial and to identify characteristics of FECD patients at risk of more rapid disease progression.
-This will inform our subsequent clinical development efforts and we believe it could potentially increase the probability of DT-168 programmatic success.
+We believe these nonclinical data support the potential of our novel GeneTACTM small molecules to correct the most common underlying genetic cause of FECD, and we plan to advance this research program through additional nonclinical studies and submit an IND for DT-168 in the second half of 2023.